shachar08/API_Test/README.md

 finds the five heaviest pokemons and their weights, and checks if the result is matching what we expected

 ## Running Tests
-To execute the test suite, run the following command:
+run the following command to execute the tests:
 ```bash
 pytest -v
 ```